Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Results

 \section{Results}

 In this section, results are presented and discussed.
-First, the correlation between metrics and human-centric evaluations is demonstrated by clustering experiments in both QM and HM feature spaces.
+First, the correlation between metrics and human-centric evaluations is demonstrated through clustering experiments across both the QM and HM feature spaces.
 Certain subsets of metrics that maximize the ARI between clusters are therefore identified.
 Then, individual metrics correlation with the HM set is demonstrated through the statistical analysis.
-An overall comparison is finally performed with aggregated scores, showing the enhanced similarity between correlation-based optimal QM and the reference HM.
+Finally, an overall score comparison demonstrates that quantitative metrics identified through correlation show evaluation trends that align with human assessment.